akhudek/fast-zip/README.md

        Execution time upper quantile : 969.813479 µs (97.5%)
                        Overhead used : 1.947263 ns

+For the clojurescript version, make sure you have node.js installed along with the ``benchmark`` module.
+Then use ``lein clean-bench``

 ## TODO

 * Create benchmarks that represent more functionality and different use